 These Greek oven baked fries are crispy on the outside and tender on the inside.
 They’re topped with feta and served with homemade tzatziki, making them the perfect side dish for many dishes including gyro or souvlaki.

 I love potatoes and I’ve got a few good potato recipes including Mediterranean potato salad, Greek potatoes and skordalia (Greek potato and garlic dip) here on the blog.
-When it comes to fries, I always choose oven baked ones over deep fried.
+When it comes to fries, I always choose oven baked over deep fried.
 It’s crispy, light and fresh, the flavors are right there and with a quick Greek twist, you can make the best oven baked fries right at the comfort of your home.

 Let me tell you why I’m such a big fan of this recipe:

 - Baked, not fried: baked fries are healthier and frankly, easier to make.
 Just toss the potatoes with some olive oil and you’re halfway there!

-- The flavors: The combination of feta, oregano and lemon takes you right to the shores of the Mediterranean.
+- Flavors: The combination of feta, oregano and lemon takes you right to the shores of the Mediterranean.
 Trust me, you don’t want to miss that.

 - A great side dish: These baked fries go with so many dishes and make a quick side dish.
 More on that below!